Project-OtaWilma/WilmaAPI/README.md

                             "code": "MAA06.3", // Code of the group [course.<group>]
                             "name": "Derivaatta", // Name of the course "class": "21A/21C/21D/21E/21F/21G/21H/21I/21K", // list of the classes that have students enrolled for this group
-                            "teachers?": [ // list of the teachers on this course.
-Might be null {
+                            "teachers": [ // list of the teachers on this course.
+                                {
                                     "id": 9244, // Id of the teacher "caption": "KAA", // Caption of the teacher "name": "Kaataja Jussi" // Name of the teacher }
                             ],
-                            "rooms?": [ // List of the rooms used for this course.
-Might be null {
+                            "rooms": [ // List of the rooms used for this course.
+                                {
                                     "id": 5366, // Id of the room "caption": "1315", // Caption of the room